The World's Southernmost 6000er / 20K Peak

 The switchbacks end at a col at 4'138m.
 Down the other side is the Valle del Yeso.
 Turn right and continue along the broad ridge for just a little longer until you arrive at an area with half a dozen prepared spots for tents.
 This is quite simply a perfect spot, with superb views, and on summer afternoons, possibly even running water.
 Camp 1 is at around 4'300m.
 (I did not bring an altimeter, but it was about half an hour of non-steep terrain from the pass to camp 1, so it cannot be much higher.
 Mantle

 Now a height gain of some 700 meters (2'300 feet) for the day may not seem much, but at this point in time, you are most probably nowhere near acclimatized, so it will do nicely.
 However, for those who want to do more, there are equally flat spots higher up, though none of them with equally good access to water, if my memory serves me correct.

-Be warned that, once on the ice, the going gets tough, as the glacier is completely covered in penitentes.
+Be warned that, once on the ice, the going gets tough, as the glacier is completely covered in penitentes

-Camp 2 (4'900 / 5'100m) — Summit (6'108m) — Camp 1You have the top in full view all the time, so for as long as you have clear skies, you really cannot go wrong.
+You have the top in full view all the time, so for as long as you have clear skies, you really cannot go wrong.
 From camp 2 it takes some 5 to 7 hours to the summit.
 Prepare mentally for horrendous winds.
 Then down again to camp 2, pack that, and further down to camp 1, which is way more comfortable than camp 2.

 Down the same way you came up.
 Spend an extra night at the point where the Valle de Marmolejo meets the Valle de la Engorda, if you come there too late in the day for a safe crossing.
 Near the end of the season, this should never be needed.

 as well, and makes for a much shorter first day.
 But the crossing of the Río Yeso is at least as harrowing as that of the Estero Marmolejo!
 From camp 1 onwards, the route is identical to the standard route.